openwdl/learn-wdl/README.md

 # Language
 - reuse, reconfigure or write WDL script
-- examples (and sample data) in this Repo
+- examples, lessons (and sample data) in this Repo
 - WDL keyword summary in this Repo

 # Verification & Visualization